 You need to add the must-have ingredients for this plant-based recipe: lime and onions because the vegetables will “cook” in lime juice.

-We have chosen the ingredients to make it close to the most popular version (the traditional Peruvian ceviche), thus making a vegetarian Peruvian ceviche.
+We have chosen the ingredients to make it close to the most popular version (the traditional Peruvian ceviche), thus creating a vegetarian Peruvian ceviche.

 Finally, top it with your choice of garnishes, such as sweet potato, fresh cilantro leaves, and fried, toasted, or boiled corn kernels.